mastercomfig/mastercomfig/docs/customization/modules.md

 ### Killstreak Sheens Speed

-How fast the animation is on the killstreak sheen glow on weapons.
+How fast the animation is on the killstreak sheen glow for weapons.

 * **`sheens_speed=slow`**: Slow speed.
 * **`sheens_speed=medium`**: The standard speed.